-When he handed them to me, that sticky, Brooklyn morning – I was crouched naked next to his bed, fishing through my over-sized purse for concealer.
+When he handed dirty underwear to me that sticky, Brooklyn spring morning – I was crouched naked next to his bed, fishing through my over-sized purse for concealer.

 Shit, I mumbled – fumbling through makeup brushes.
 I’d be late for work.

 It felt like love – to watch a city wake up with one another.
-And New York has a tricky way of making you feel like every interaction is a story waiting to be told, and every love affair and sunrise – unique.
+And New York has a tricky way of making you feel like every interaction is a story waiting to be told: every affair and sunrise – unique.

-The window in his apartment was cracked open, blowing sheet music off his keyboard and onto the floor, scattering around us.
+The bedroom window in his apartment was cracked open, filtering out the smell of our sex: the breeze blowing sheet music off his keyboard and onto the floor, scattering around us.

 I was tired; painfully hungover.
-The type that sits behind your eyes, and nestles into your temple.
+The type that sits behind your eyes, leaves your mouth dry as you wake, and nestles into your temples.

 But, I felt it was worth it.
-And I also thought better than to say that.
+And I also thought better than to say that to him.

 Why do we do this, I moaned instead, in a less-than-subtle desperation to see where he stood on the evening.

-In my mind: I envisioned him sweeping me off my feet “because we’re falling in love, you beautiful, unique AND interesting woman.”
+In my mind: I envisioned W sweeping me off my feet “because we’re falling in love, you beautiful, unique AND interesting woman.”

-I watched him from the mirror, shuffle, heavy-footed around the room, comforter slipping down his back from his shoulders.
+I watched him from his $10 Target wall mirror, his lean body as it shuffled, heavy-footed around the room, his flimsy grey comforter slipping down his back from his shoulders.

-I don’t know, he muttered, back turned.
+I don’t know, he muttered, back turned as he stood towards his closet.
 You don’t let me catch a break, girl.

 My cheeks flushed.